usnistgov/mobile-threat-catalogue/_emm-threats/EMM-3.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        - "Ensure that the mobile device management agent properly authenticates the server."
+        "Ensure that the mobile device management agent properly authenticates the server.":
+            -
-        - "Consider the use of EMM/MDM products that use digital signatures to allow the on-device agent to perform validation of the source and the integrity of device management messages"
+        "Consider the use of EMM/MDM products that use digital signatures to allow the on-device agent to perform validation of the source and the integrity of device management messages":
+            -
 ---